AgoraIO-Community/tutoring-reference-app/README.md

     return resourceId
 ```

-Then we are ready to start the recording.
+Now we are ready to start the recording.
 You can find more details about all the configurations that you should set up [here](https://docs.agora.io/en/cloud-recording/reference/rest-api/start).

 Here are some key features for our configuration

 * We record in `mix` mode, so videos get combined into one file.
-* We save this into an `agora` folder on AWS.
+* We save this file into an `agora` folder on AWS.
 * We save an `mp4` file.

 ```python